Here’s a weekend itinerary for eco-friendly, sustainable, and kind adventures in Dutchess County, New York.

 Day 2 in Dutchess County

-Ready for your second day in Dutchess County NY?
+Ready for your second day?
+There are so many more things to do in Dutchess County.
 We’ve got a unique castle to visit (yes, there are castles in the USA!), as well as an island tour.
 There’s a gorgeous natural attraction – a waterfall inside a cave.
 And we’ll also visit a horse rescue center that’s just as healing for you as it is for the horses.
 Sound good?
 Let’s go!

 Bannerman’s Castle and Island Tour

 On Pollepel Island in the Hudson River, you’ll find the ruins of an abandoned castle with an intriguing history.
 Castle ruins and an interesting story?
 Yes, please!
+This one tops the list of historical things to do in Dutchess County.
 We embarked on a tour of the island and Bannerman’s Castle from Beacon, New York.
 There’s a small boat to transport passengers across to the island for a short tour.
 It’s also possible to book a tour from Newburgh, New York, and the experience lasts about 2.5 hours in total.

 Bannerman’s Castle has Scottish influences, but you’ll only see the crumbling remains nowadays.
 The family purchased the island in 1900 as a safe storage site for ammunition and equipment from the US Army.
 Bannerman designed the buildings himself, which mostly consisted of storage for his vast inventory.
 The large castle by the water has the words, “Bannerman’s Island Arsenal” on the side of it.
 There was also a smaller castle built at the top of a hill to serve as a summer home.
 Mrs. Bannerman decorated the garden with flowers and plants, a tradition that continues today.